Tasking Manager Mapper Guide

 Start JOSM before using this link and it will automatically load the existing OSM data into JOSM.

 Select this to automatically start the OpenStreetMap iD editor within the Task Manager of your web browser, with existing OSM data loaded.
-The Internet Explorer web browser does not currently support iD and it will load Potlatch 2 instead.
+The Internet Explorer web browser does not currently support iD.

 For use only when you are involved in a project where a local mapper has carried out a ground survey and marked a printed map with information such as road names.
 This map can be rescanned and used as a background image for a remote or local mapper to read the information and update the OpenStreeetMap data Field papers section of LearnOSM.